oguru/DnD-AI/Session/11 - Hades.md

  - A turtle shell in the shape of a trombone
  - A bag with a large moustache and what look like eyes that keep winking at you as you speak
  - A 12ft toenail
- - A bubbling green candle with nostrils and wicks that look like large nose hair
+ - A bubbling green candle with nostrils and wick that look like a tangle of large nostril hairs
- - A chair with 16 legs and a large hole where the seat should be
+ - A chair with 16 fingers for legs and a large hole where the seat should be
-- Inside the sphere, Stinston (still in parrot form) is wrapped by writhing shadow tendrils that belong to a **Void Wraith**—a creature of pure despair that feeds on magical energy
+- Inside the sphere, Stinston (still in parrot form) is wrapped by writhing shadow tendrils that belong to a **Greater Void Wraith**—an ancient creature of pure despair that feeds on divine energy
 - The wraith cannot be attacked directly while the sphere exists, and Stinston cannot escape

 **Stinston's Explanation:**
 "I was continuing my experiments and investigations into why the barriers between dimensions are weakening when I accidentally triggered a teeny tiny rupture causing this void wraith to emerged.
 It trapped me in here and has been slowly draining my magical essence.
 The sphere protects it from outside interference, but there should be a way to collapse it!"

 **Finding the Dispel Focus:**
-- Investigation DC 14 (group can assist) to find Stinston's **Void Anchor**—a crystalline focus among the transmuted debris that maintains the sphere
+- Investigation DC 18 (group can assist) to find Stinston's **Void Anchor**—a crystalline focus among the transmuted debris that maintains the sphere
 - The Void Anchor appears as a dark crystal that pulses with the same rhythm as the sphere
 - It's currently embedded in what used to be a lectern (now shaped like a pretzel)

 **Collapsing the Void Sphere (Skill Challenge):**
 - The party must work together to overload the Void Anchor and collapse the sphere
-- Primary check: Arcana DC 22 to understand the void magic patterns and safely overload the anchor
+- Primary check: Arcana DC 25 to understand the void magic patterns and safely overload the anchor
-- Supporting checks (up to 3 can assist):
+- Supporting checks (up to 4 can assist):
-  - Religion DC 18: Channel divine energy to weaken the wraith's hold
+  - Religion DC 22: Channel divine energy to weaken the wraith's hold
-  - Investigation DC 16: Find the optimal discharge points on the anchor
+  - Investigation DC 20: Find the optimal discharge points on the anchor
-  - Athletics DC 15: Physically manipulate the twisted lectern to expose the crystal
+  - Athletics DC 18: Physically manipulate the twisted lectern to expose the crystal
+  - Insight DC 20: Understand the wraith's connection to predict its reactions
-- Each failed attempt triggers a **Void Lash**: random party member makes Con save DC 16 or be transmorphed for 1 minute into one of the following (d8):
+- Each failed attempt triggers a **Greater Void Lash**: random party member makes Con save DC 20 or suffer one effect (d10):
-  1) Pair of rubber gloves
-  2) Smurf
-  3) Three‑headed duck
-  4) Gremlin
-  5) Rose bush
-  6) Glowing pink slime
-  7) Luminous moth
-  8) Wind‑up toy soldier
+  1-2) Transmorphed for 2 minutes into harmless creature (as before) 3-4) Drained of spell slot (highest available)
-  While transformed, the creature is Tiny or Small (DM choice), can move 10–20 ft, can't cast spells, and has disadvantage on Str checks; taking 20+ damage in a round grants an extra save at end of that turn.
+  5-6) Take 3d8 necrotic damage and lose 1 divine ability use 7-8) Stunned until end of next turn as reality fractures around them 9-10) Temporarily banished to void space for 1 round (can't act but can observe) Taking 30+ damage in a round grants an extra save at end of that turn.

 **Success:**
 - The Void Anchor overloads with crackling energy, and the sphere suddenly implodes with a soft *pop*